 Keep the Water Clean

-- Good water quality is key to a healthy betta.
-Make sure to keep the tank clean by changing the water regularly and using a filter.
+- Make sure to keep the tank clean by changing the water regularly and using a filter.
 Use a water conditioner to remove harmful chemicals.

 Look for Signs of Illness or Injury

-- Check your betta regularly for any signs of illness or wounds.
-If your fish is swimming oddly, has white spots, or looks swollen, it might be in pain.
+- If your fish is swimming oddly, has white spots, or looks swollen, it might be in pain.

 Feed a Healthy Diet

-- A balanced diet is important for your betta’s health.
-Offer a mix of high-quality pellets and occasional treats like bloodworms or brine shrimp.
+- Offer a mix of high-quality pellets and occasional treats like bloodworms or brine shrimp.

 Use Medications if Needed